Even abroad you are always reachable under your mobile number. You can call, send SMS and surf the Internet as usual.

 You can check your current usage for surfing abroad at any time via the Swisscom Cockpit.
 The current usage for phone calls and messages are shown in the Customer Center with a delay.

 If you use your COMBOX® outside of Europe, increased costs may be incurred or roaming days may be charged: If you do not accept a call and the COMBOX® switches on, an incoming connection and an outgoing connection (for accepting the call through COMBOX®) will be charged.

 Roaming means that you use another provider's network when you are abroad - for example, you are a Swisscom customer and use Orange's network during your holiday in France.

-Foreign providers charge Swisscom for calls, SMS and surfed kilobytes made in their networks.
+The foreign telecoms providers charge Swisscom for calls made, SMS messages sent and kilobytes surfed on their networks.
 This is a service that Swisscom has to buy and for which there are currently over 600 contracts.

 If you don't (or can no longer) access the Internet abroad, try the following: